laike9m/media/content/BlogPost/2014/A tutorial on using PeerJs in node-webkit app.md

 </html>
 ```

 It doesn't work because there's no node.js runtime in html, So you can't read from/write to local using `fs.write/readFileSync`.
-You probabaly know that node-webkit's node runtime can't really interact with DOM environmen——it lets you require a nodejs's script and call its function from DOM, but you CAN'T GET THE RETURN VALUE, the functon you invoked is run in node runtime and knows nothing about DOM, that's why the above code couldn't work.
+You probabaly know that node-webkit's node runtime can't really interact with DOM environmen——it lets you require a nodejs's script and call its function from DOM, but you **CAN'T GET THE RETURN VALUE**, the functon you invoked is run in node runtime and knows nothing about DOM, that's why the above code couldn't work.

 Then my friend suggested me to run an express server on localhost and use socket.io to make node and DOM interact with each other.
 I've written a demo and put it on github to show how this works: